appbaseio/Docs/content/docs/interactive/go.md

 Let's now query the dataset to get all rooms between prices 50 to 100.

-We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> by passing the field `price` and specifying <a href="https://www.elastic.co/guide/en/elasticsearch/reference/1.6/query-dsl-range-filter.html" target="_blank">range filter</a> values.
+We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase.io REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html" target="_blank">range query</a> by passing the field `price` and specifying <a href="https://www.elastic.co/guide/en/elasticsearch/reference/1.6/query-dsl-range-filter.html" target="_blank">range filter</a> values.

 <br/>